A City's Child

 A City's Child is a 1972 Australian film directed by Brian Kavanagh.

 Plot

-A spinster whose invalid mother dies starts drifting into a fantasy world.
-She starts collecting Barbie dolls and meets a young man who may or may not be real.
-The two of them become lovers.
+A woman cares for her aging and bedbound mother.
+One day, the woman brings home a stray kitten and later that day, her mother dies.
+Left alone, the woman then starts drifting into a fantasy world.
+She begins collecting Barbie dolls and meets a young man who may or may not be real, though the two of them become lovers.
+The film leaves it ambiguous as to what has actually occurred.